Gleb Baklanov: German-Soviet War

 Baklanov was transferred to command the 13th Guards Rifle Division in May 1943, leading it in the Battle of Kursk and the Battle of the Dnieper as part of the 32nd Guards Rifle Corps of the 5th Guards Army of the Voronezh Front.
 During the northern hemisphere winter of 1943–1944 the division transferred to the 2nd Ukrainian Front with the army and fought in the Uman–Botoșani Offensive with the 32nd Rifle Corps; Baklanov received a second Order of the Red Banner for his leadership in the offensive.
 Corps commander Major General Dmitry Zherebin wrote that he was "bold and decisive in battle...in command of the division he showed exceptional leadership skill."
 After leading the division during the Lvov–Sandomierz Offensive in the northern hemisphere summer of 1944 following its transfer with the army to the 1st Ukrainian Front, he was promoted to command the 34th Guards Rifle Corps of the army in August.

 Baklanov led the corps during the battles to hold the Sandomierz bridgehead for the rest of the year, in the breakout from the bridgehead during the Vistula–Oder Offensive in early 1945.
 During the preparation for the offensive, the pursuit of retreating German forces to the Oder, the crossing of the river and the expansion of a bridgehead, Baklanov "showed ability and perseverance in organization and leadership of the corps, consistently completing his assigned combat tasks", according to his army commander, Colonel General Aleksey Zhadov.
-In the subsequent Berlin Offensive, the corps crossed the Neisse, Spree, and the Elbe, making the one of the first meetings with units of the First United States Army.
+In the subsequent Berlin Offensive, the corps crossed the Neisse, Spree, and the Elbe, making one of the first meetings with units of the First United States Army.
 It ended the war fighting the Prague Offensive during early May.
 For his "heroism and skilled leadership of troops in the battle for Dresden" Baklanov was awarded the title Hero of the Soviet Union on 29 May.
 During the Moscow Victory Parade of 1945 on 26 June, he commanded the combined regiment representing the 1st Ukrainian Front.